Mastodonsaurus

 Mastodonsaurus (meaning "teat tooth lizard") is an extinct genus of temnospondyl amphibian from the Middle Triassic of Europe.
-It belongs to a Triassic group of temnospondyls called Capitosauria, characterized by their large body size and presumably aquatic lifestyles.
+It belongs to a Triassic group of temnospondyls called Capitosauria, characterized by their large body size, large flattened skulls, and probably mainly aquatic lifestyles.
 Mastodonsaurus remains one of the largest amphibians known, and may have exceeded 6 meters (20 feet) in length.

 Description

 Like those of many other capitosaurs, the head of Mastodonsaurus was triangular, reaching about 1.5 m in the largest specimens.
 Narrow grooves on the surface of the skull bones called sulci show it had sensory organs that could detect vibrations and pressure under water, similar to the lateral lines on fish.
 The large, oval eye sockets are midway along the skull with the nostrils near the tip of the snout.
 Small ear holes (otic notches) are indented on either side of the back of the skull.
 The upper surface of the skull bones of Mastodonsaurus bore an intricate pattern of pits and ridges, a feature found in many temnospondyls.
 The function of this rugged ornamentation is not fully understood.
 As with other capitosaurs, Mastodonsaurus had a pineal foramen (opening) between the parietal bones behind the orbits on the roof of the skull, which would have contained a light-sensing parietal eye linked to the pineal gland to regulate the circadian sleep-wake cycle and hormone production related to body temperature for a cold-blooded (ectotherm) animal and to reproduction.

 The sides of upper jaw are lined with a double row of small conical teeth, while the lower jaw has a single row of similar small teeth.
 The upper and lower arrangement of small, narrow teeth could function like a trap for small prey when Mastodonsaurus closed its mouth.
 The tip of the upper jaw has a set of larger teeth.
 Behind these teeth at the front end of the palate on the underside of the skull are sets of small teeth and multiple pairs of large fangs or tusks (about 8 in all).
 Two large tusks project up from the end of the lower jaw, fitting through openings on the palate and emerging out from the top of the skull in front of the nostrils when the jaw is closed.
+The tusk-like teeth on the palate and in the lower jaw could bite and hold bigger prey.

 The exact number of vertebrae in the skeleton is still not known but recent research shows that Mastodonsaurus had about 28 trunk vertebrae and a relatively long tail, revised from the squat body shape and short tail assumed in earlier reconstructions.
 The total length of the largest individuals is about 4 to 6 m.
 Isolated teeth up to 14 cm (6 in) long indicate that old individuals grew even larger.